slatedocs/slate/source/index.html.md

 ![API Disburse](images/api_disburse_success.png)

-For further details on the parameters definition and proper usage, please refer to the [API Documentation](https://api-docs.oyindonesia.com/#fund-disbursement)
+For further details on the parameters definition and proper usage, please refer to our [API Documentation](https://api-docs.oyindonesia.com/#fund-disbursement).

 # Bulk Disburse

-Bulk disbursement product provides the capability to execute disbursements to multiple beneficiaries with a single xlsx or csv file upload (“Campaign”).
-Bulk disbursement is made through OY dashboard, where details regarding the disbursement campaign can be found.
+Our Bulk disbursement product provides the capability to execute disbursements to multiple beneficiaries with a single xlsx or csv file upload (“Campaign”).
+Bulk disbursement is made through the OY! dashboard, where details regarding the disbursement campaign can be found.
 No technical integration is required to use this product.

 ## Key Features
 **Overdraft**